SMW & associates, Inc.

 Architect: Kuth/Ranieri Architects, LLP

-This project is an addition and renovation of an existing building at the edge of the Presidio National Park.
-The project consists of a third floor addition, complete renovation of the existing two-story building, a foundation replacement including drilled piers, grade beams and retaining walls, and a full seismic upgrade of the entire structure to the current building code seismic force.
-The house is designed with very few walls in order to capture the spectacular views of the Presidio.
-We creatively designed the seismic load resisting system to incorporate pre-manufactured shear walls, perforated shear walls, transfer beams, and steel moment frame in order to accommodate the architectural design.
+This residential addition and total renovation of an existing building is located at the edge of the Presidio National Park.
+The scope consisted of a third floor addition; complete renovation of the existing two-story building; a foundation replacement including drilled piers, grade beams and retaining walls; and a full seismic upgrade of the entire structure to the current building code seismic force.
+The house was designed with very few walls in order to capture the spectacular views of the Presidio.
+We creatively designed the seismic load resisting system to incorporate pre-manufactured shear walls, perforated shear walls, transfer beams, and steel moment frames in order to accommodate the views as well as the more subtle architectural elements in the home.

 Yu-Maverick Residence, San Francisco, CA